Language selection

 These measurements help us: better understand the water cycle, map snow- and ice-covered areas, monitor the overall impact of climate change on ice.

 Satellites are valuable tools to study the Earth on a global scale.
 The data they collect are crucial to help us better manage our natural resources, our environment as well as measure pollution and reduce the impact of climate change.
-(Credits: Canadian Space Agency, NASA, Parks Canada)
+(Credits: CSA, NASA, Parks Canada)

 Taking action in the event of natural disasters